-Necessary information may include copies of permanent resident cards, passports, visas, I-94 cards, I-797 documents, I-20 cards, DS-2019 and any Employment documentation Authorization Cards.
+Necessary information may include copies of permanent resident cards, passports, visas, I-94 cards, I-797 documents, I-20 cards, DS-2019 documentation and anv Employment Authorization Cards.
 No information collected will be used to make admissions or academic decisions.
-If you have questions regarding the collection or use of such information, please the Director of Enrollment contact Services/Registrar or Executive Dean of Student Development.
+If you have questions regarding the collection or use of such information, please Director contact the of Enrollment Services/Registrar or Executive Dean of Student Development.